ValleyBell/PC98VNResearch/mime/README.md

 - The few hardcoded texts that MIME has in the EXE file are printed in a very verbose way:
   They unrolled the loop of printing every character.
 (Just look at `Print_NoData` and `Print_Cancel` in the disassembly.)
   Those two functions were very easy to size-optimize, giving me lots of free space for inserting my custom text handling code.

+## Game bugs / unimplemented features

+- The map data is broken in the v2 update of MIME, allowing the player to leave the map on 1F at 1,15 and on 3F at 14,15.
+- There are minor graphical issues:
+  - `STMED.GTA`: There is a missing white pixel on the uppermost line in some of the background map tiles.
+  - The text box for full-screen text breaks the dithering pattern on the border of the right edge.
+    This is caused by the text box drawing code copying the box pattern to Y=323..339 instead of Y=328..344.
+(Y=328..344 is used on the left side.)
+- Various healing spells don't work properly and don't work as specified in the manual.
+  - battle mode:
+    - Sanpa Shikou: heals only 1 party member instead of the whole party
+  - camp mode:
+    - Tear's healing spells: Tear always gets fully healed.
+Everyone else would heal by the specified amount of HP.
+    - Insui Shourai: restores 100 HP instead of 50 HP
+    - Shuuha Shijin: uses 100 MP instead of 10 MP, restores 500 HP instead of 100 HP
+    - Sanpa Shikou: unuseable
+    - In camp mode, all healing spells affect all party members due to the lack of the character selection.
+- Side quests:
+  - The side quest with the broken boy doll is broken in the original game.
+Taking the boy doll only advances the dialogue (`A607_.DAT`), but won't give you the "Broken Doll Boy" item that you need for completing the quest. (expected by `A405_.DAT`)
+    - Maybe the developers were split over how to handle this: The characters discuss about the limited inventory space, but will take the doll in any case.
+  - Apparently it was planned that you could save Amnell from the vines.
+Changing save game register 281 from 0 to 1 reveals the additional dialogue, but there is no event to set it.
+    - It's really a shame that the sidequest is unfinished, as various locations have additional dialogues for it: Old Tree, Flower Field, Flower Queen, Tirolian's Den, Vine Cross, Three Dwarfs, Pierrot's Room
+    - The "Vine Cross" screen (`A118_.DAT`) doesn't react properly to r281=1.
+It requires r104=75 to show a different text (at this point r104 is 76) and the image is wrong.
+- Eagle's occupation can be changed from "squire" to "knight" by changing register 298 from 0 to 1 in a save game.
+However there is no ingame event that sets this value.
+- The image files for the map graphics contain images for showing "far away treasure chest" (2 different distances) and "opened treasure chest".
+The images unfortunately went unused due to how map events work.
+  Technical background: Treasure chests are part of the game scripts instead of the map data.
+This makes it impossible to show them from afar.
+Showing them open should be possible, but is unimplemented.
+- There are graphics files that show an unused slot machine for the casino. (`SU_A_.GTA` and `SU_B_.GTA`)
+- When you enter floor 12F the first time, the story counter is supposed to be set to 120 and trigger a new set of dialogues for Noah's Bar and the Lady of the Black Snake.
+  However the next time the story counter is when after talking to all 3 people to 12F and then it is set to 125, triggering a new set of dialogues.
+  Thus, a bunch of dialogues go unused by normal means.
+They can be viewed using Debug Mode by setting the Story Flags to 120.
+  Additional notes:
+  - The condition for Suzu's dialogue for story counter 120 was not programmed in.
+This results in her telling you about Sakura's death despite her still being in the bar.
+    The script contains a copy of Suzu's "story counter 70" dialogue for this situation, but it is unused.
+  - Setting the story counter to 120 for all locations breaks the state of some of the sidequests that are available after the 7F boss.
+Maybe this is why they ended up not setting the counter upon reaching 12F.
+- Talking to the 3 star people on 12F advances the story counter to 125, but this will reset the state of some of the sidequests, e.g. the one for healing White Lily.